-10 Of The Best Chess Openings For Black – ChessForSharks
+10 Of The Best Chess Openings For Black

 The opening is an important aspect of any chess game.
-More often than not, whether a player wins or loses, a game is decided by how well they can play the opening.
-Therefore, understanding the opening is very important for any chess player as the opening is the foundation of any chess game.
-If the opening is weak, a player will struggle in the middlegame and the endgame.
+More often than not, whether a player wins or loses, the game is decided by how well they can play the opening.

-Openings have to be played with the utmost attention to detail.
-The great chess player Rudolph Spielmann said, “Play the opening like a book.”
 This quote means that the opening should be played with surgical precision to get an edge over your opponent or to have a perfect foundation going into the middle game.

-There are numerous opening lines out there for both white and black.
-While most players are well acquainted with the popular chess openings for white, openings like the Ruy Lopez, Queen’s Gambit, etc., chess openings for black are not widespread, especially among beginners and intermediate players.
+There are numerous opening lines out there for both White and Black.
+While most players are well acquainted with the popular chess openings for White, openings like the Ruy Lopez, Queen’s Gambit, etc., chess openings for Black are not widespread, especially among beginners and intermediate players.

-In this article, we will take you through ten of the best chess openings for black.
+In this article, we will take you through ten of the best chess openings for Black.

 1. Sicilian Defense

-Are you tired of always having to play passive after white plays e4 in the opening?
+Are you tired of always having to play passive after white plays 1. e4 in the opening?
 If yes, then we strongly suggest you try playing the Sicilian Defense.
-The Sicilian is the most popular defense, with the highest win rate against white’s e4 move.
-White players these days play 1.d4 to escape the deadly waters of the Sicilian.
-The move that starts off the Sicilian by black is the c5 response to White’s e4.

 There are different lines and variations of the Sicilian Defense.
-They include the Open Sicilian, Closed Sicilian, Dragon Sicilian, and The Najdorf Sicilian, which was popularised by Grandmaster Miguel Najdorf and is a favorite of Grandmasters like Maxime Vachier Lagrave and Magnus Carlsen
+They include the Open Sicilian, Closed Sicilian, Dragon Sicilian, and The Najdorf Sicilian, which was popularised by Grandmaster Miguel Najdorf and is a favorite of grandmasters like Maxime Vachier Lagrave and Magnus Carlsen.

-The Sicilian Defense is one of the best chess openings for black as it promises an extremely sharp and fighting game.
+The Sicilian Defense is one of the best chess openings for Black as it promises an extremely sharp and fighting game.

 2. Scandinavian Defense

-The Scandinavian Defense is a defense for black that looks to immediately counter white’s e4 push and undermine the center control white has.
-Also, the Scandinavian defense is the oldest recorded opening for black in chess.
-It starts with the move d5 by black in response to e4 by white.
+Also, the Scandinavian defense is the oldest recorded opening for Black in chess.
+It starts with the move d5 by Black in response to e4 by White.

-Black looks to immediately challenge the center control white has by attacking the e4-pawn while opening lines for his c8 bishop to get into the game.
+Black looks to immediately challenge the center control White has by attacking the e4-pawn while opening lines for his c8 bishop to get into the game.

-More often than not, white will capture your pawn on d5 and then it depends on whether you want to play the main line, which is Qxd5, or goes for sharper lines like the Icelandic Gambit.
+If you play this defense, more often than not, White will capture your pawn on d5 and then it depends on whether you want to play the main line, which is 2…Qxd5, or go for sharper lines like the Icelandic Gambit.

 The Icelandic Gambit is an aggressive line of the Scandinavian Defense.
-Instead of taking the pawn on d5, black looks to give up the material in exchange for developmental lead and a semi-open file for his queen.
-The sequence of the Icelandic Gambit is:
+Instead of taking the pawn on d5, Black looks to give up the material in exchange for developmental lead and a semi-open file for his queen.

-White has to be very careful when playing against the Icelandic Gambit as it gives black a variety of attacking options.
 If your opponent is not well-grounded in the lines of the Icelandic Gambit, you can easily gain a decisive advantage early on in the game

 3. Caro-Kann